johnnyw66/MQTT-SMS-Gateway/README.md

 ### A word about other WebBrowser Engines and Python support.
 (A Fanfare for Playwright)

-During developing my bot applications - I have noticed a problem with Python support on Linux/Mac and Windows.
+During developing my bot applications - I have noticed a problem with Selenium's Python support on Linux/Mac and Windows.

 My code started to misbehave whenever I ran the Selenium Webbrowser engine in headless mode.
-By 'misbehave' I mean that the webserver would bring up the usual 'Prove you are not a Robot' check page.
+By 'misbehave' I mean that the webserver I was 'scraping' would bring up the usual 'Prove you are not a Robot' check page.

 Not being sure of what goes on under the hood - I started to use **mitmproxy** to trace HTTP events - and thought I sussed out this behaviour was because graphics was not being loaded - and so routes and possible cookie settings were not being initiated.